gisktzh/gb3-web_ui/README.md

 Our githooks check for both the branch name and the commit message, but they will only output a warning if they don't match.
 This is because there are times when you _might_ want to deviate from these rules.
+ES Lint is enabled in the precommit hook.
+This means that every commit will be checked for linting errors.
+If there are any, the commit will be rejected.
+Either fix the error (unused variable or import, etc.) or disable the rule for the specific line or file (`any` in `.spec.ts` files).
+The rules are defined in the `.eslintrc.config.mjs` file.

 ## Code documentation